Lonsdale201/rpg-maker-mv-Debugger/README.md

 It is a high priority to complete this function.
 Currently, information can be printed from a parallel event.
 But if it is spammed, performance problems can occur, as it will keep trying to log (these are usually rare, but can happen)

+### Changelog

+0.15
+Refactored the Switcher log.
+Now better handling, when come the log from paralell or autorun events.
+Refactored the Self Switcher log.
+Now better handling, when come the log from paralell or autorun events.
+(Bonus Disable logging)
+Refactored better gold gain / remove handling
+**NEW** Conditional Branch False log.
+**NEW** Movement Route log

+0.1 - initial release